Real estate license cost in Texas: A comprehensive breakdown

 - Online, self-paced courses are typically more affordable.

-- Livestream or in-person classes may cost more, but include instructor support and a consistent live class schedule.
+- Livestream or in-person classes may cost more, but provide a consistent live class schedule.

 - Bundled packages often provide better value than purchasing courses individually.